urda/website/_posts/2010-09-16-wcf-client-server.md

 With WCF you can setup dedicated application servers for your client apps to hit with requests.
 These requests can then be processed either synchronously or asynchronously.
 In this example we ran the commands synchronously, so we had to wait for the server to kick back results to us.
 But you could instead build a giant processing server, and have clients request asynchronous tasks and just catch a callback.

-WCF can be applied for use in&#8230;
+WCF can be applied for use in...

   * Distributed Processing
   * Threaded Web Applications
   * Dedicated Servers hosting specific services, all based on their capability
   * Routing tasks [ Client <\----> Proxy(WCF Server & Client) <\----> Server ]
-  * &#8230;any other possible Client-Server task you would need!
+  * ...any other possible Client-Server task you would need!
 The possibilities are up to you.

 All of this is easily setup and built by just using C#, .NET, and Visual Studio 2010.
 If you can write your methods and algorithms in C#, you can extend them for use in WCF.